tenstorrent/aplic/README.md

 Here's an overview of the usage of the `Aplic` class:

-1. Instantiate an `Aplic` with a hart count and an interrupt source count.
+1. Instantiate an `Aplic` with a hart count, an interrupt source count, and the parameters for each of the domains within the APLIC.

 2. Define the direct delivery callback or the MSI delivery callback or both.

-3. Define the domains of the APLIC starting with the root domain and associating all other domains with a parent domain.

-4. Invoke the `read` and `write` methods whenever there is a load or store operation to an address within any of the APLIC's domain control regions.
+3. Invoke the `read` and `write` methods whenever there is a load or store operation to an address within any of the APLIC's domain control regions.

-5. Invoke the `setSourceState` method whenever there is a change in the state of an interrupt source associated with the APLIC.
+4. Invoke the `setSourceState` method whenever there is a change in the state of an interrupt source associated with the APLIC.

 ## Compiling